Endowment policy

-Policies are typically traditional with-profits or unit-linked (including those with unitised with-profits funds the holder then receives the surrender value which is determined by the insurance company depending on how long the policy has been running and how much has been paid into it.
+Policies are either traditional with-profits or unit-linked (including unitised with-profits funds).
+With both types of policy, the value varies with the underlying investments, but the mechanism by which growth is allocated varies.
+The sum insured remains payable on death or other insured events.

-Pension insurance provides many benefits.
-They can be used as a low-risk way to save.
-Policyholders can choose how much to pay each month and how long they want to stay, usually for 10 or 20 years.

 Traditional with profits endowments

 There is an amount guaranteed to be paid out called the sum assured and this can be increased on the basis of investment performance through the addition of periodic (for example annual) bonuses.
 Regular bonuses (sometimes referred to as reversionary bonuses) are guaranteed at maturity and a further non-guarantee bonus may be paid at the end known as a terminal bonus.
 During adverse investment condition reduced by a MVR (It is sometimes referred to as a market value adjustment but this is a term in decline through pressure from the Financial Conduct Authority to use clearer terms).
 The idea of such a measure is to protect the investors who remain in the fund from others withdrawing funds with notional values that are, or risk being, in excess of the value of underlying assets at a time when stock markets are low.
 If an MVA applies an early surrender would be reduced according to the policies adopted by the funds managers at the time.